-Again, wipe the area with a clean cloth afterwards.
+Again, wipe the area with a clean cloth afterward.

-Another way to clean your drum is to put bleach-soaked paper towels in the drum, covering the mold.
+Another way to clean the inside of the drum is to put bleach-soaked paper towels in the drum, covering the mold.

-These paper towels should be left overnight and taken off in the morning and again, wiped down with a cloth.
+These paper towels should be left overnight, taken off in the morning, and again wiped down with a cloth.

 Baking Soda and Water

-Creating a paste with baking soda and water.
-This should be placed on the drum where the mold is growing.
+Create a paste with baking soda and water.
+This baking soda paste should be placed on the drum where the mold is growing.

 This should be left overnight.
-When you come back to it in the morning make sure to scrub with a brush/old toothbrush, then put on hottest wash to wash the rest of the mold away.
+When you return to it in the morning, scrub with a soft-bristled brush/old toothbrush, then put on the hottest wash setting to wash the rest of the mold away.

 Some tips when cleaning the rubber seal of your washing machine:

-White vinegar as a cleaning solution is great for stubborn mould that will not come off
+White vinegar as a cleaning solution is great for stubborn mold that will not come off.

-If there are some harder parts to reach, it might be a good idea to use a cotton bud soaked in the mold removing solution.
-Especially, to get into the grooves that may not be affected by the spray bottle or when a hot wash is put on
+If there are some harder parts to reach, using a cotton bud soaked in the mold-removing vinegar solution might be a good idea.
+Especially to get into the grooves that may not be affected by the spray bottle or when a hot wash is put on.

 How often should I clean my washing machine seal?

-It is best to wash your washing machine on its own every month by running a service wash, especially if you use your washing machine often and the clothes that are being washed are particularly dirty.
+It is best to wash your washing machine on its own every month by running a service wash, especially if you use it often and the clothes being washed are particularly dirty.

-Sometimes it is better to do it more regularly to ensure that your washing machine is always clean.
-So that you are always fighting off that mold!
+Sometimes, it is better to do it more regularly to ensure your washing machine is always clean so that you are constantly fighting off that mold!

 Additionally, you should check your seal regularly to look for the appearance of any growing mold.
 This is to prevent the continual build-up of mold and the further spread.